Have you ever turned on your PC, but there’s no signal to monitor?

 3. But No Signal to Monitor?

 Ensure the video cable has a good connection between the graphics card and the monitor.
-Suppose the monitor is turned on properly and all cables are securely connected (power cord and video cable).
+Suppose you turn on the monitor correctly and all cables are securely connected (power cord and video cable).
 In that case, you need to check the monitor itself on another computer.

-Do you have another computer or laptop close by to try out the controversial monitor on it?
+Do you have another computer or laptop close by to try out the controversial monitor?

 - Carefully disconnect the monitor power cord from the extension cord or outlet.